CalCOFI/rCRUX/README.md

 **Note:** Blast databases and the taxonomic assignment databases (accessionTaxa.sql) can be stored on external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

 There are two options to generate seeds for the database generating blast step blast_seeds_local() or blast_seeds_remote().
 The local option is slower, however it is not subject to the memory limitations of using the NCBI primer_blast API.
 The local option is recommended if the user is building a large database, wants to include any [taxid](https://www.ncbi.nlm.nih.gov/taxonomy) in the search, and has many degenerate sites in their primer set.
+It also cashed run data so if a run is interrupted the user can pick it up from the last successful round of blast by resubmitting the original command.

 ## [get_seeds_local](https://limey-bean.github.io/get_seeds_local)